Homeland Security & Cybersecurity

 This guide covers fundamentals in homeland security best practices ranging from emergency management, fusion centers, grant management, the national guard, emergency declarations, critical infrastructure and other areas of homeland security that a governor and their policy staff would need awareness on.

-The Governor’s Guide To Public Health Preparedness
+Governor’s Public Health Emergency Playbook

 Governor’s Roadmap to Preventing Targeted Violence